oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ![](images/02-vnc-login.png)

-Once you have logged in you will see the Linux desktop, it will look similar to this, though the background may differ.
+Once you have logged in you will see the Linux desktop, it will look similar to this, though the background and specific icons may differ.

 ![](images/03-desktop.png)